-Value realized for options is the number of options shares exercised, multiplied the difference between the market value of our common stock at the time of exercise and the exercise price of the options.
 The value realized for stock awards is the number of shares vesting on a particular day multiplied by the closing price of our common stock that day, or the immediately preceding trading day if shares vest on a day that is not a trading day.
+There were no options exercised in 2021.